 Here are some cool facts that you can trot out to impress your kids (or tour guide).
 We had a private guide to take us to the pyramids in Giza as well as around Cairo.

 Our tour guide only knew the history he had memorised so it was helpful that we had learned some stuff ourselves beforehand.
 The tourist industry in Egypt has taken a hit with recent events and I expect there are a lot of guides out there of varying quality.
+Of course, you can visit the pyramids on a self-guided tour.

 Egyptian Pyramids Generally